File Your Case Online

 What is electronic filing (E-Filing)?

-Electronic filing enables registered users to file documents with the court anytime, anywhere, 24 hours a day, seven days a week.
-This system allows customers to transition from an inefficient, paper-based process to a streamlined, technology-based electronic filing (e-filing) system.
+Electronic filing is a system that enables registered users to file documents with the court anytime, anywhere, 24-hours-a-day, seven-days-a-week.
+This system provides customers the opportunity to transition from an inefficient, paper-based process to a streamlined, technology-based electronic filing (e-filing) system.

 Which Justice Court accepts E-filing?

-The Precinct 1 Justice Court office accepts civil filings and subsequent filings electronically.
+The Precinct 4 Justice Court office accepts civil filings electronically.

 Option 2 - EFileTexas